haimkastner/castnet-blog/contents/en/blog/private-vpn-on-aws.md

 First of all, you need to create (if you don't have yet) and login to the [AWS](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#) account.
 (this is not the regular Amazon shopping account)

-> It is very important to pay attention, it is highly recommended to put a good password and set two-step verification. since that your credit card is attached to the account, if a hacker manages to get into the account he can do whatever he wants.
-And the potential to perform operations that will cost you thousands of dollars before you can even notice.
-(and it is also recommended to set up alerts using AWS dashboard so AWS will send alerts when you exceed your approximate billing amount)
+> Pay attention, it's highly recommended to put a good password and set two-step verification, since that yours credit card is attached to the account, if a hackers manages to get into the account they can perform operations that will cost you thousands of dollars before you can even notice. (and it is also recommended to set up alerts using AWS dashboard so AWS will send alerts when you exceed your approximate billing amount)

 First, go to the Services tab and select